ga-wdi-exercises/react-omdb/README.md

 - Define a results component that will take in a collection of movie objects and render each individual movie's title and poster
 - Refactor your Search Container component to include state relating to whether or not a user has searched
-- If a user has searched, instead of rendering the Search component, render a Results components will hard coded data
+- If a user has searched, instead of rendering the Search component, render a Results components with hard coded data

+## Bonus

 ### Step 7: Connect to the Omdb Api